 Earning your AICP by passing the exam is a multi-stage process, but one that can be completed in less than a year.
 Here are the basic steps:

 - Apply to take the exam.
 Applying is almost like an essay exam in itself, so allow plenty of time for this step.
 Typically the application periods are in January and June.
 The application will ask you to describe your education and how the work you do meets the qualifying criteria for taking the exam.
 You will be asked to submit documentation of your education and work history.
 You need to pay an exam fee.
-If you are financially strapped, the Chapter receives funding each year from APA for one partial scholarship for the exam.
-See below for more information about applying for the scholarship.

 - Pass the exam.
 The exam is offered at many locations around the state at commercial testing centers.
 The exam is administered on a computer.
 You will answer 170 multiple-choice questions in 3.5 hours.
 The exam is offered twice a year--in May and November.

 - Submit your AICP dues.
 AICP will notify you that you passed the exam.
 Then, once you pay your dues, you can begin to place those four letters after your name: AICP.

 Chapter Exam Prep Assistance

 The Chapter offers an AICP Exam Prep session at least once a year, usually in March or April.
 Videos of the 2021 Prep Sessions are available here (About AICP Certification) and here (Preparing for the AICP Exam).